-- Receive NCEPOD reports and forward to the Executive Medical Director / Trust Board in accordance with this procedure for noting and action. - When a report is published a QI officer will register the project on AMaT. - Engage stakeholders in order to carry out a gap analysis between the reports recommendations and the current practice at the trust. - Maintain and update the tracker that will detail the NCEPOD reports and other national best practice documents. - Forward documents and relevant papers for inclusion on the agenda of the Improvement and Clinical Audit Group.
+- Receive NCEPOD reports and forward to the Executive Medical Director / Trust Board in accordance with this procedure for noting and action; - When a report is published a QI officer will register the project on AMaT. - Engage stakeholders to carry out a gap analysis between the reports recommendations and the current practice at the trust, ensuring that an action plan is formulated to address any gaps. - Maintain and update the tracker that will detail the NCEPOD reports and other national best practice documents. - Forward documents and relevant papers for inclusion on the agenda of the Improvement and Clinical Audit Group.